Skip To Content

 Alternative Cash Payment: in lieu of filing claims for reimbursement of ordinary or extraordinary losses, Settlement Class Members may elect to file a claim to receive a $100 cash payment (subject to the potential pro rata reduction or increase described above) without the need to document losses or attest to time spent as a result of the Security Incident.

 If you are a Settlement Class Member and you do not exclude yourself from the Settlement, you will give up your right to sue, continue to sue, or be part of any other lawsuit against Defendant and other released parties concerning the claims released by this Settlement.
 The “Releases” section in the Settlement Agreement describes the legal claims that you give up if you remain in the Settlement Class.
+The entire text of the Settlement Agreement can be viewed at www.MOVEitNuanceResource.com.

 HOW TO GET A PAYMENT - MAKING A CLAIM